Mercury Morris

 Morris played in three Super Bowls, winning twice and was selected to three Pro Bowls.
 In 1982, Morris was convicted of felony drug trafficking charges.
-After three and a half years in prison, he was released following a plea agreement in which he pleaded no contest to cocaine conspiracy charges.
+After three and a half years in prison, he was released following a plea agreement in which he pled no contest to cocaine conspiracy charges.

 Amateur career

-Born in Pittsburgh, Pennsylvania, Morris attended Avonworth High School in the northwestern suburbs of the city.
-He attended West Texas State University (now West Texas A&M University) from 1965 to 1969, where he was an All-American for the Buffaloes at tailback in 1967 and 1968.
+Born in Pittsburgh on January 5, 1947, Morris attended Avonworth High School in the northwestern suburbs of the city.
+He attended West Texas State University (now West Texas A&M University) in Canyon from 1965 to 1969, where he was an All-American for the Buffaloes at tailback in 1967 and 1968.
 In 1967, he finished second in the nation to O. J. Simpson of USC in rushing yards with 1,274.

 In his record setting year of 1968, Morris set collegiate records for rushing yards in a single game, with 340, rushing yards for a single season with 1,571, and rushing yards over a three-year college career (freshmen being ineligible), with 3,388.
 Simpson broke the single-season rushing record just one week after Morris set it.
-Morris' three-season career rushing record was broken two years later by Don McCauley.
+Morris's three-season career rushing record was broken two years later by Don McCauley.

 After college, Morris was picked in the third round of the 1969 AFL-NFL Common Draft by the AFL's Miami Dolphins.